 APMA does not provide travel reimbursement, honorarium, or per diem for poster abstract presenters.
 One complimentary registration will be provided to the author identified as the presenting author.
 More than one author is allowed to present a poster, however, only one complimentary meeting registration per abstract is offered.

 All non-industry-sponsored oral and poster abstracts presented at The National will be eligible for the APMA Abstract Competition.
-The top three accepted abstracts in each of the categories below will be selected by a panel of judges appointed by the Annual Meeting Committee.
+The top three accepted abstracts in each of the categories below will be selected by a panel of judges appointed by the Education Committee.
 The winners will be announced at the meeting.
 First-place winner will receive $500, second-place winner will receive $250, and third-place winner will receive $100.
 Please note that awards will be given to the primary author only.

 The six categories of awards are as follows: